Spring Social's ConnectController

 Spring Social's reference documentation for complete

-details on configuring ConnectController
+details on configuring ConnectController and

 its dependencies.